Flip flap (association football): History

 and also Peruvian Julio César Uribe; late 1990s and 2000s by high-profile players such as Romário, Ronaldo and Ronaldinho among others.
-In recent years, Portuguese footballer Cristiano Ronaldo and Brazilian footballer Neymar have also been known proponents of the move.
+In recent years, Portuguese footballer Cristiano Ronaldo, Brazilian footballer Neymar, and English footballer Marcus Rashford have also been known proponents of the move.

 In Africa, especially Nigeria, the move has been referred to as a "Snakebite" or "Zigima" because of the in-and-out feet movement of the perpetrator.
 However, it is now more commonly called "The Gaúcho" – after Ronaldinho (Gaúcho).

 In futsal, freestyle and street football, an aerial variation of the flip flap moves has been referred to as a "Akka".
 The "Akka" has several variations, and can be used in combos with pannas and other ground moves for doling out maximum punishment.